fbpx

 We update our previous analysis to incorporate the household spillover effects for cash transfers and psychotherapy.
 We estimate that psychotherapy is 9 times (95% CI: 2, 100) more cost-effective than cash transfers.
 The charity StrongMinds is estimated to be 9 times (95% CI: 1, 90) more cost-effective than the charity GiveDirectly.

 We have made a substantial update to our psychotherapy report.
-This 90+ page report details new methods as well as an updated cost-effectiveness analysis of StrongMinds and a novel cost-effectiveness analysis of Friendship Bench.
-We now estimate StrongMinds to produce 30 WELLBYs per $1,000 donated (or 3.7 times more than GiveDirectly cash transfers).
+This 83 page report (+ appendix) details new methods as well as an updated cost-effectiveness analysis of StrongMinds and Friendship Bench.
+We now estimate StrongMinds to create 40 WELLBYs per $1,000 donated (or 5.3 times more cost-effective than GiveDirectly cash transfers).
+We now estimate Friendship Bench to create 49 WELLBYs per $1,000 donated (or 6.4 times more cost-effective than GiveDirectly cash transfers).

 See our changelog for previous updates.